databricks/terraform-provider-databricks/docs/resources/volume.md

 Volumes are organized under a 3-level namespace: `<catalog>.<schema>.<volume>`.

-This resource supports Create, Get, Update, Delete and List Unity Catalog Volumes.
+This resource manages Volumes in Unity Catalog.

 ## Example Usage